 - Both primary smoking and second-hand smoke lead to endothelial dysfunction with increased oxidative stress, along with increases in macrophage and platelet activity.
 In addition, cigarette smoke is associated with a prothrombotic state with increased platelet reactivity and adhesiveness.

 - The clinical effects of smoking include increased risk for heart disease including myocardial infarction, sudden cardiac death, and heart failure.
 Smokers are at an elevated risk for peripheral arterial disease (PAD) including aortic aneurysm.
 Smoking is a risk factor for reinfarction, stent thrombosis, and complications after coronary artery bypass grafting and PAD interventions.
 Given the number of smokers worldwide, continued efforts to prevent initiation of smoking and to promote smoking cessation is of great public health importance.

-Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Smoking, Stress
+Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Smoking, Stress

 Keywords: Aortic Aneurysm, Cardiovascular Diseases, Electronic Cigarettes, Heart Failure, Myocardial Infarction, Oxidative Stress, Primary Prevention, Peripheral Arterial Disease, Risk Factors, Smoking Cessation, Smoking, Thrombosis